-The primary responsibility of the assessor is to appraise property.
-The appraisal process is conducted through what is termed computer-assisted mass appraisal (CAMA).
-Since there are in excess of 12,000 parcels to appraise it is an absolute necessity that the most up to date and accurate computer process is used.
+The primary responsibility of the assessor is to assess property values.
+The assessment process is conducted through what is termed computer-assisted mass appraisal (CAMA).With more than 13,000 parcels to assess it is an absolute necessity that the most up to date and accurate computer process is used.

 The assessor does not determine how much your taxes will be.
 They determine assessed value only; the tax rate is determined by the budget approved at Town Meeting, which is applied to your value to calculate each individual bill.